dshieble/dshieble.github.io/_posts/2023-05-15-large-language-models-part-2.md

 ## Error Handling

 Systems that consume LLMs often expect the output to be formatted in a certain way, such as json.
-However, LLMs make no guarantees on their output format and may produce incorrectly formatted outputs in a number of ways.
+However, LLMs provide no guarantees on the format of the text they output.
+In most cases adding a line like `return your output in the following json format: ...` to the prompt and praying is an LLM engineer's best option.
+This approach is obviously not foolproof, so any system that consumes LLM output must be prepared for unexpected responses.

+LLMs may produce incorrectly formatted outputs in a number of ways.
 The most common failure is to simply miss the formatting specification: for example, returning a value directly without wrapping it as a json.
 ```
 User: Who is a better rapper, Gandalf or Dumbledore?
 Return your result in the json format {"result": <result>}
 Agent: I don't know who is the better rapper